 He supports all other chakras, “governing the forces that propel the wheel of life”…

 Therefore we see that Ganesha is more of a force, life energy.
-In the celestial terms, he is best represented by the Sun, although he is not the Sun itself.
+In celestial terms, he is best represented by the Sun, although he is not the Sun itself.
 The Sun is his head and the Moon is his broken tusk.

 But the analogies go even further.
 In the human realm, Ganesha’s seat is in the Muladhara chakra, located beneath the sacrum.
 And this sacrum looks eerily similar to the elephant head.
-But I will stop elaborating on the mysticism here as it would take us to another direction.
+But I will stop elaborating on the mysticism here as it would take us in another direction.

 On Turkic roots of Ganesha

 Now that we have seen that the name of Ganesh and the Turkish word for Sun could be more than just two similarly sounding words, we should try to determine if such a connection has some historical background.
 And I believe that it has.
 The Turkish language belongs to the Oghuz languages spoken from Turkey to Azerbaijan and Turkmenistan.
-Obviously, the word for “Sun” is one of the oldest in any language, and it is not surprising that all Oghuz languages share it.
+Obviously, the word “Sun” is one of the oldest in any language, and it is not surprising that all Oghuz languages share it.

 The area of influence of Oghuz languages today looks like this: